Affordable Bankruptcy Fees And Costs: What Does It Cost To File Bankruptcy?

 Chapter 13 Cases

-Court costs for a Chapter 13 are $306.
-In Ohio, the bankruptcy courts have established the fees that an attorney can charge for a chapter 13 bankruptcy filing.
-The fee can be divided into up-front fees and fees deferred and included in the chapter 13 plan.
+Court costs for a Chapter 13 case are $306.
+In Ohio, the bankruptcy courts have established the fees that an attorney can charge for a Chapter 13 bankruptcy filing.
+The fee can be divided into up-front fees and fees deferred and included in the Chapter 13 plan.
 This is where attorneys can be flexible and take less up-front fees to help you get your bankruptcy case filed.
 Usually, some portion of the fee is paid at the time of filing, together with the court costs.
-A workable amount of the fee paid at the time of filing often is $300 to $800 (in addition to the court costs); however, this is subject to negotiation between you and Borders Legal Services should you retained us.
+A workable amount of the fee paid at the time of filing often is $300 to $800 (in addition to the court costs); however, this is subject to negotiation between you and Borders & Gerace, LLC, should you retain us.

 As indicated above, most of the fees in a Chapter 13 typically are paid as part of your plan payments.
 As you pay the trustee on a monthly basis, the trustee will pay the legal fees over a period of time.